zerminewajid/DevelopersHub-AI-ML-Internship/task4/README.md

 ## Features
 - Loads and prepares the chatbot training data
 - Builds a simple conversational response pipeline
-- Demonstrates notebook-based chatbot interaction
+- Demonstrates python Script chatbot interaction
 - Includes outputs for quick validation during review

 ## Technologies Used
 - Python
 - Hugging Face Transformers
 - PyTorch
-- Jupyter Notebook

 ## Project Structure
-- `task4_health_chatbot.ipynb` - main chatbot notebook
+- `task4_health_chatbot.py` - main chatbot Script

 ## Screenshots
-Notebook outputs are included directly in the notebook execution results.
+Script outputs are included directly in the execution results.

 ## How to Run
-1. Open `task4_health_chatbot.ipynb` in Jupyter Notebook or VS Code.
+1. Open `task4_health_chatbot.ipynb` in VS Code.
 2. Install the required Python packages if they are not already available.
 3. Run the cells in order to load the model and test chatbot responses.

-## Notes
-- Keep the notebook focused on the core chatbot flow and remove temporary files before publishing.